New Somali cultural museum opens in Ottawa | CBC News

 New Somali cultural museum opens in Ottawa

-The Khayrhaye Somali Cultural Museum is thought to be the first of its kind in Canada
+The Khayrhaye Somali Cultural Museum is thought to be the 1st of its kind in Canada

 It may have been six years in the making, but the creator of a new Ottawa museum highlighting Somali culture says it was time well-spent.